 - 6-8 chicken thighs

-- 1/2 cup flour (sprouted, einkorn, unbleached white, almond)
+- ½ cup flour whole wheat, einkorn, unbleached white, almond, tapioca or arrowroot

 - 2 cloves pressed or minced garlic